-

 Is there any maximum time period for negotiations or due diligence?

-The Colombian reality has shown that it usually takes between four and eight weeks in cases of medium complexity, reaching up to six months for more complex cases.
-However, these terms may be extended if the operations require regulatory approval from any entity, even when the stock exchanges usually establish specific terms for the presentation of the offer, acceptance and execution of the transaction.
-Likewise, it is recommended to incorporate automatic termination clauses (long-stop dates) that enable the parties to terminate the agreement in case specific conditions are not met within the established deadlines.
+Practice in the Colombian context has shown that they can take between four and eight weeks in cases of medium complexity and can be extended to six months or more for more complex operations.
+At the same time, many companies have adopted artificial intelligence tools for due diligence and contract review, thereby shortening times and mitigating risks to a certain extent.
+The terms mentioned above may be extended if the transactions require approval from a regulatory entity, in which case it is advisable to incorporate automatic termination clauses (long stop dates) that enable the parties to terminate the agreement if the specific conditions are not met within the established deadlines.

 -